 A "black-body" (BB) is only a simplified mathematical model, but works surprisingly well for the continuous (smooth) spectra of objects.
-See Fig. 3.10 on p.
-74. The model predicts a formula for the continuous spectrum (intensity vs. wavelength or frequency--be sure you understand this word!) for any temperature.
-"Continuous" means it is a smooth curve (compared to the "spectral lines" that real objects exhibit, and which we will study for Exam 2.
+See Fig. 3.10 and graphs after this page.
+The model predicts an equation for the continuous spectrum (intensity vs. wavelength or frequency--be sure you understand this word!) of such an ideal object, for any temperature.

+"Continuous" means it is a smooth curve (compared to the "spectral lines" that real objects exhibit, and which we will study later, in Ch.
+4).